RaaidhSabry/RealTime-TicketBookingSystem-Java/README.md

 ### Additional Features

 - Input validation for configuration settings.
-- Real-time synchronization between CLI, backend, and frontend.
+- Real-time synchronization between CLI, backend and frontend.
 - Logs all activities for audit and debugging.

 ## Technologies_Used